 The pandemic has intensified the use of technology.
-This, in turn, has led to new behaviors that will impact the next ecological transition and how we will experience our cities and homes.
+This, in turn, has led to new behaviors that will impact the next ecological transition and how we experience our cities and homes.

 It is not a novelty